vlkv/hackernoon_article_1/README.md

 - `reqLen` is the size of that buffer.

 The resulting 64-bit integer holds bit representation of the two 32-bit integers that represent the address of the buffer and it's size where serialized bytes of `DataResponse` are copied to.
-The reason why it is single 64-bit integer instead of a tuple of two 32-bit integers is that it is super unclear how TinyGo treats data when function return complex tuple-like result.
+The reason why it is a single 64-bit integer instead of a tuple of two 32-bit integers is that it is super unclear how TinyGo treats data when function return complex tuple-like result.
 It was not documented at the moment of the writing this article (or simply I could not find it).
 So this should be considered as a workaround hack (that works wery well) to return a pair of 32-bit integers from a function that is exported from a Wasm module.

 ```go
 // Here `reqBytes` is a []byte array with the DataRequest serialized bytes